jason-r-becker/empiricalutilities/README.rst

-Additionally, we can add some expressive ability to the table by bolding the score of the top performer for each drill. ``find_max_locs()`` identifies the location of each rowwise maximum in the DataFrame.
-We must be careful to sort the original table identially to the table with standard errors when the order of header columns is altered.
+Additionally, we can add some expressive ability to the table by bolding the score of the top performer for each drill. ``find_max_locs()`` identifies the location of each row-wise maximum in the DataFrame.
+We must be careful to sort the original table identically to the table with standard errors when the order of header columns is altered.

 .. code:: python